 When the sponsored employee either owns or is related to an owner of the employer, the burden of demonstrating good faith recruitment is even greater.
 (The U.S. government has every reason to believe that the company owner will be biased toward the family-member applicant.)
 The following outlines the background for these cases and provides some pros/cons and key considerations.

 The DOL will examine the "totality of the circumstances" to determine whether there truly is a job opportunity, or whether it's just a way to get a green card for a family member.
-(To learn more about the DOL’s line of thinking, see the appellate decision referred to in the July 28, 2014 FAQ mentioned above, Modular Container Systems, Inc., 89-INA-228 (July 16, 1991.)

 In reviewing these factors, the DOL will determine whether an actual job exists that is open to U.S. workers.
 The presence of one or more of the above factors will make DOL less likely to conclude that a real job is being offered, thus likely dooming the application.

 If the company has an actual job opening, and specifically needs someone with the foreign-born family member's qualifications, it's only logical to want to sponsor that person.
 The potential downsides are discussed below.
-But if there truly is a business need for the person, it may well be worth pursuing a PERM labor certification for the family member.
+But if there truly is a business need for the person, it might well be worth pursuing a PERM labor certification for the family member.

 Second, the employer needs to be sure that any documentation concerning the sponsored family member's qualifications are reliable.
 For example, if the job requires two years of experience in a specific area of expertise, the sponsored family member may be tempted to fabricate employment records and presume that no one will verify them.